laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 The Docker ecosystem gave me that final push i needed to get started with my consulting carrier.
 While I could function as a **startup veteran**, **interim CTO** or **engineering management consultant** i realized that there is something very profound in the maturity of the Docker world i should double down on.
 I was amazed by how converged and mature the ecosystem is and the adoption of
 Docker is not something for 2017, it's really for the here and now.
-Since i'm a freelance consultant since this Monday, and it is already
+Since I'm a freelance consultant since this Monday, and it is already
-Wednesday, i should start sharing, shouldn't i?
+Wednesday, i should start sharing, shouldn't I?

 ## The power of releasing often
 Last Friday, i left [Falcon.io](https://www.falcon.io/) after five years.
 That naturally puts me in a very reflective mood, not that i don't reflect way